asetalias/amibot/README.md

 - Allowing students to schedule daily delivery of Class Schedule and Attendance via WhatsApp message

 ## How can I contribute to this project?

 Contributions to the project are welcome!
-If you have a bug or feature request, please open an issue on the [GitHub repo][github].
-Also, you can read the types-of-contribution.md file and check for more ways to contribute to the project. 😉
+If you have a bug or feature request, please open an issue on [GitHub][github].
+Read the [Contribution Guide](./CONTRIBUTING.md) for more information, including how to run the project locally.

 [github]: https://github.com/asetalias/amibot